luispedro/jug/docs/source/invalidate.rst

 =====================================================

-When you invalidate results of a task, you are telling jug that everything that was computed using that function needs should no longer be used.
+When you invalidate results of a task, you are telling jug that everything that was computed using that function should no longer be used.
 Thus, any result which depended on that function needs to be recomputed.

 Invalidation is manual